STAFF & CREW

 Abby Newman joined the OSO team in 2015 as an Instructor/Deckhand and transitioned into the Program Manager role in 2021.

-Prior to serving as Program Manager, Abby was a California Sea Grant Science Policy Fellow at the CA State Lands Commission where she was instrumental in crafting the Commission’s environmental justice policy and leading statewide outreach with Tribal Nations and environmental justice communities.
+Prior to serving as Program Manager, Abby was a CA Sea Grant Science Policy Fellow at the CA State Lands Commission where she was instrumental in crafting the Commission’s environmental justice policy and leading statewide outreach with Tribal Nations and environmental justice communities.
 Abby headed the Commission’s AB 691 working group to assist ports, harbor districts, and local jurisdictions with developing their sea-level rise adaptation assessments.

 Outside of work, Abby enjoys trail running, rock climbing, and spending time with her husband, Dominic, and son, Charlie.